About Experience Projects Education Interests Contact

 What drives me

-• → Sport, technology and the science of getting better
+• Sport, performance and the science of marginal gains

 From spec to scale.

-Numbers from the digital surgical planning platform I lead at Medacta — what the work has translated into so far.
+Key numbers from the digital surgical platform I lead at Medacta — what the work has translated into, in practice.

 Personalized surgical plans enabled per year